powiedl/25-jobster-typescript/README.md

 What amazes me is the fact that it has two parameters (\_ and thunkAPI).
 The first parameter should be ignored, but the second thunkAPI is used (in the error handling, which I've removed from here because I want to focus on the typing stuff).

 ##### commit Stats backend and Stats Container

+## Charts Container

+In this version of the program John creates two types of Charts - a bar chart and an area chart.
+The user can toggle between them.
+This is controlled by a useState (barChart, which is of type boolean).
+I've created two "child components" (one for each type of the chart) and depending on the barChart state I render one or the other.
+And the state is flipped with a "button" (it looks more like a link).

+##### commit Charts - Stats finished